How To Learn To Speak a Foreign Language With Social Anxiety

 Learning vocabulary, grammar, listening.
 All that you can do on your own.

-But how can you practise speaking on your own?
+But how can you practice speaking on your own?

 - visit iteslj.org/questions